A WebAssembly interpreter.

 (-D TOYWASM_USE_SMALL_CELLS=OFF

-In that case, this table is not necessary or used, regardless of
+O(1).
+In that case, this table is not necessary or used, regardless

-memory-efficient as well because it doesn't involve the static
+well because it doesn't involve the static overhead of this table.

 Type annotations for value-polymorphic instructions.